Universiteit Leiden

 Research

-My research focuses on the immunobiology of host-pathogen interactions.
 I study mechanisms of host defence against intracellular bacterial pathogens responsible for infectious diseases like tuberculosis and typhoid fever.
 The causative agents of these diseases, Mycobacteria and Salmonella, parasitize one of the major cell types of the innate immune system, the macrophage.
-In my group, we use the optically transparent and genetically accessible early life stages of the zebrafish to study macrophage defence mechanisms in a whole organism model system.
+In addition to mouse and human macrophages, we use the optically transparent and genetically accessible early life stages of the zebrafish to study macrophage defence mechanisms in a whole organism model system.
+With collaborators, we have also used zebrafish models to study other opportunistic pathogens, like Staphylococcus bacteria and Aspergillus fungi.
+Currently, the major focus is on Mycobacterium avium, which forms an increasing clinical concern due to infections in immunocompromised individuals.

 Host-pathogen interaction mechanisms